Dor-Ron/Peer-Findr/README.md

   * HTML, CSS, LESS, Javascript and Bootstrap for the frontend.

-  * Utilized Jinja2 templating as well.
+  * Utilized Jinja2 templating to connect the two.

 Built within the course of a day and a half, so excuse any mistakes...